 It is the student's responsibility to monitor his or her progress, seek help, and initiate remedial work when necessary.
-Students experiencing academic difficulty should contact the Director of Student Services who has a background in academic and personal counseling, and can provide information on time management, study skills and test-taking strategies.
-For further information, contact the Office of Student Affairs, 315 Squire Hall (829-2839).
+Students experiencing academic difficulty should contact the Office of Academic Affairs, 315 Squire Hall (716) 829-2830.

 Most basic science courses offer remediation sessions, and other assistance is available for didactic and preclinical courses.
-In addition, tutoring may be provided by the School for students experiencing academic difficulty.
-For further information, contact the Director of Student Services.
+In addition, tutoring may be provided by the school for students experiencing academic difficulty.
+For further information, contact the Director of Academic Affairs.